LeKinaSa/plog-talpa-trickytriple/Report.md

 When it is their turn, the player should move one of his pieces, capturing an enemy one, either horizontally adjacent or vertically adjacent, and leaving his in that spot.

-If possible, the player is forced to capture enemy pieces.
+If possible, the player has to capture enemy pieces.
 However, when that is no longer possible, the player removes one of his own.

 ### Win Conditions